 Is medical assisting a growing career field?

-According to the California Employment Development Department, medical assistant employment is projected to grow 39.1% in Orange County from 2006-2016.
+Employment is expected to increase by about 29 percent from 2012-2022*, faster than the average for all occupations.
 Medical assistants will continue to be in high demand, particularly for those with formal medical assistant training and certification.
 Demand for medical assistants continues to grow, especially in the United States where many doctor's offices are relying more heavily on medical assistants to perform basic tasks, due to the nursing shortage.

 Do medical assistants need to be licensed or certified?

 In the state of California, medical assistants are not required to be licensed or certified; however, having a certification that is recognized by the Medical Board of California is looked favorably upon by potential employers.
 The Medical Board of California recognizes California Certified Medical Assistant (CCMA), Certified Medical Assistant (CMA), and Registered Medical Assistant (RMA) certifications.
 In 10 months, CNI's Medical Assistant Training courses prepare students - with extensive medical assisting course training in clinical procedures, medical office procedures, lab techniques, medical terminology and a clinical externship - to gain the knowledge to take these certification exams.